GStreamer/gstreamer/Basic+tutorial+8+Short-cutting+the+pipeline.markdown

-#  GStreamer SDK documentation : Basic tutorial 8: Short-cutting the pipeline
+#  Basic tutorial 8: Short-cutting the pipeline

-This page last changed on Jun 19, 2012 by xartigas.

-# Goal
+## Goal

 Pipelines constructed with GStreamer do not need to be completely closed.
 Data can be injected into the pipeline and extracted from it at